 If the purpose of your end of year get together is to appreciate and acknowledge people—then do that.
 Try and speak to as many of your team as you can.
 It’s amazing how much a little acknowledgement and thanks mean to staff.

 Serve alcohol responsibly

 This one goes without saying.
 If you are supplying alcohol, make sure you supply food straight away.
 The earlier you can line your team’s stomachs with food, the less intoxicated they are going to get.
 Also, make sure there is a responsible person who isn’t drinking there.
 Someone who can make a call if someone has had enough to drink and needs to move onto soft drink or water.

 Take time out to thank your employees for their hard work.
 You could even offer sincere cards of thanks or small ‘thank you’ gifts that they can take home with them.

 More alcohol tips

-- Offer a number of drink tickets per person, after which the attendees must pay for their own drinks – this can help keep your costs down too.
+- Offer a number of drink tickets per person, after which the attendees must pay for their own drinks.
+This can also keep your costs down too.

-It’s always a good idea to have a cut off time, when the party is over.
+It’s always a good idea to have a set finish time, when the party is over.
 That means home time for management and directors…really.